GradleGandalf/bookish-goggles/README.md

 - `docker-compose.yml` – RabbitMQ and PostgreSQL services
 - `loadtest.sh` – helper script for a simple benchmark

+## Windows notes
+- Ensure Docker Desktop is installed and running (with WSL 2 if enabled) before executing `docker-compose`.

 This setup is intended for experimentation and should be tuned and hardened before any production use.